 The Tfdt box MUST be present for each fragment.

 Version 2 of the tfdt box SHOULD be used to generate media segments that have identical URLs in multiple datacentres.
 The fragment index field is REQUIRED for cross-datacenter failover of index-based streaming formats such as Apple HLS and index-based MPEG-DASH.
 To enable cross-data centre failover, the time stamps MUST be synced across multiple encoders and be increased by 1 or a multiple of 1 for each successive media fragment, even across encoder restarts or failures.
 Encoders should use the timing information (Universal Time Stamps) from the original SDI input signal if possible in order to allow exact synchronization of the Universal Time Stamps in the streams.
-Reconnecting encoders should transmit in sync with other encoders.
+Reconnecting encoders or media sources should transmit in sync with other encoders or media sources.

 The ISOBMFF media fragment duration SHOULD be constant, to reduce the size of the client manifests.
 A constant MP4 fragment duration also improves client download heuristics through the use of repeat tags.
 The duration MAY fluctuate to compensate for non-integer frame rates.
-By choosing an appropriate timescale (a multiple of the frame rate is recommended) as this should avoid this issue.
+By choosing an appropriate timescale (a multiple of the frame rate is recommended) this issue should be avoided.

 The ISO BMFF fragment duration SHOULD be between approximately 2 and 6 seconds.